 Academic Advising helps students plan and develop their academic career through individual and group advising.
-Academic Advising Centers are available in the College of Arts and Sciences, the Panuska College of Professional Studies, the College of Graduate and Continuing Education and The Kania School of Management.
+Academic Advising Centers are available in the College of Arts and Sciences, the Panuska College of Professional Studies, and The Kania School of Management.

 Scranton offers a range of Honors and Special Programs that can enhance and complement your academic experience.

 Fulbright Advising by a dedicated group of faculty is available for those who want to pursue the highly competitive Fulbright or other international fellowships.
-Since 1972, 128 graduates of The University of Scranton have earned a Fulbright or other international fellowship award to support a year of study outside of the United States.
+Since 1972, 127 graduates of The University of Scranton have earned a Fulbright to support a year of study outside of the United States.

 Study Abroad offers the opportunity to learn important life skills while living and studying in another country.
-Our uniquely flexible program allows you to take advantage of U.S.– sponsored programs or to enroll directly i n a host-country university.
-In the past, students from over 40 majors have studied in more than 40 different countries.
+Our uniquely flexible program allows you to take advantage of U.S.– sponsored programs or to enroll directly in a host-country university.
+In the past, students have studied in more than 53 different countries.

 Academic Clubs add another level of support to students interested in various fields with mentoring, field trips, social activities and career information.

 - Academic Job Opportunities

 - Requirements for Faculty Searches

 - University Committees

 - Provost's Reports to Faculty Senate